darklife/darkriscv/README.md

 - Virtex-6: 	137MHz
 - Kintex-7: 	167MHz

-Of course, the above numbers always change according to the logic around the *darkriscv*, which means that numbers are just an approximation.
-Just for curiosity, the spartan-3e model 100 costs 12$ (octopart.com) and the *darkriscv* uses 86% of the FPGA capacity.

-In the first implementation, the cache controller reduces the performance by around 30%, which means that the 75MHz core will run only with 50MHz with the cache controller added.
-Of course, the shared bus and the external memory will add extra overhead, as well wait-states.
-In the tests I used only the blockRAM to simulate a unified memory with 3-wait-states.
-As long the instruction and data cache filling must share the same bus, the data operations are done before the instruction operation and then the next instruction is fetched.
-I am not sure this scheme is fully safe, but the "hello world" code is working fine.

-In fact, when running the "hello world" code we get the following results:

-- darkriscv@75MHz -cache -wait-states:  6.40us
-- darkriscv@50MHZ +cache +wait-states: 13.84us

-As long the code is very small and fits entirely in the cache: the code is almost all cached after 3.7us and the data after 3.0us.
-As long the *darkriscv* uses a write through scheme, the write operations always require 3-wait-states.
-According to the "hello world" test, the version with cache controller is 50% worst, but it is probably better than always insert wait states regarding an slow external memory.

-In the case, we have 3 wait states at 50MHz, which means a memory working at around 16MHz.
-In the case of the *darkriscv* clocked at 75MHz, we need probably 5 wait states, which results in a theorical performance of around 30us to run the "hello world" test.
-This means that the *darkriscv* w/ cache controller running at 50MHz and 3 wait states is more than 2x faster than a *darkriscv* w/o cache controller running at 75MHz and with 5 wait states.

-Additional tests with a modified *darkriscv* with true 3-stage pipeline:
+Although is possible use the *darkriscv* directly connected to at least two blockRAM memories (one for instruction and another for data) working in the opposite clock edge and and deterministically keep a very good performance of 1 clock per instruction most of time at 75MHz, the most useful configuration is use a cache controller.
+In this case, is possible use large multimegabyte memories with lots of wait-states and, at same time, reach a peak performance of 1 clock per instruction when the instructios and data are already cached.
+Of course, the cache controller impact the performance, reducing the clock from 75MHz to 50MHz and inserting lots of wait-states in the cache filling cycles.

+Well, in order to bypass this performance limitation, the most logic step is increase the number of states.
+In this case, the *darkriscv* have the option to work with a real 3-stage pipeline:

-- 1st. stage: instruction pre-fetch (no operation other than cache)
+- 1st stage: instruction pre-fetch (no operation other than cache)
-- 2nd. stage: instruction "static" decode (no register or memory read here!)
+- 2nd stage: instruction decode (no register or memory read here!)
-- 3rt. stage: instruction execution (register/memory read/write)
+- 3rt stage: instruction execution (register/memory read/write)

-The clock improved from 50MHz to 75MHz running with the cache controller and from 75 to 90MHz running without the cache controller.

-Unfortunately, the extra stage means that the pipeline flush changes from 1 clock to 2 clocks, which means longer delays to refill the pipeline.
-As result, the 3-stage pipeline version produced the following result in the hello world code:
+Of course, this is not solution for the load/store problem... the probably solution is increase the pipeline to 4-stages, spliting the 3rd. stage in a read/write stage.
+Although possible, this step adds some confusion, as long requires additional logic in order to interlock the pipeline when one instruction in the 3.rd stage uses a result from another instruction in the 4.th stage.
+However, with the cache controller, the 3-stage pipeline works pretty well and I guess is possible add some fixes in the future in order to make it more flexible.

+In fact, when running the "hello world" code we have the following results:

+- darkriscv@75MHz -cache -wait-states 2-stage pipeline 2-phase clock:  6.40us
-- darkrisc@75MHz +cache +wait-states: 9.37us
+- darkriscv@75MHz +cache +wait-states 3-stage pipeline 1-phase clock:  9.37us

-In my opinion, this is a very good result!
-Unfortunately, at this moment the the 3-stage pipeline does not work in the scenario with no external cache controller.
+- darkriscv@50MHz +cache +wait-states 2-stage pipeline 2-phase clock: 13.84us

+Although the first configuration reaches the best performance, the second configuration is probably the most realistic at this time!

 ## Development Tools (gcc)

-About the compiler, I am working with the experimental gcc 9.0.0 for RISC-V (no patches or updates are required for the *darkriscv*, as long the gcc appears to no use some missing features).
-Although is possible use the compiler set available in the oficial RISC-V site, our colleagues from lowRISC pointed a more clever way to build the toolchain:
+About the gcc compiler, I am working with the experimental gcc 9.0.0 for RISC-V. No patches or updates are required for the *darkriscv* other than the -march=rv32i.
+Although the fence* and crg* instructions are not implemented, the gcc appears to not use of that instructions and they are not available in the core.

+Although is possible use the compiler set available in the oficial RISC-V site, our colleagues from *lowRISC* project pointed a more clever way to build the toolchain:

 https://www.lowrisc.org/blog/2017/09/building-upstream-risc-v-gccbinutilsnewlib-the-quick-and-dirty-way/